Floydlang/floyd/docs/floyd_systems.md

 ##### SYNCHRONOUS ACTORS

 If the actors are running on the same clock, the message post - receive - processing is synchronously in the same thread, like a function call.
 Internally, the thread posting a message to actor's inbox then continues by executing the actor's function to receive and handle the message).
-These types of actors still have their own state and can be used as controllers / mediators -- even when it doesnt need its own thread *or you want it to run synchronously*.
+These types of actors still have their own state and can be used as controllers / mediators -- even when it doesn't need its own thread *or you want it to run synchronously*.

 ### GAIN PERFORMANCE VIA CONCURRENCY

-Sometimes we introduce concurreny to make more parallelism possible: multithreading a game engine is taking a non-concurrent design and making it concurrent to be able to improve throughput by running many tasks in parallel.
+Sometimes we introduce concurrency to make more parallelism possible: multithreading a game engine is taking a non-concurrent design and making it concurrent to be able to improve throughput by running many tasks in parallel.
 This is different to using concurrency to model real-world concurrency like UI vs background cloud com vs realtime audio processing.